emmygithub/quto/README.md

-# Not a complete project
+Not a finished project. still working on the css